Tuesday, October 22, 2024

 Not long after becoming a believer things actually get harder for most believers.
 In some cases much harder.

 Why is this?
-Doesn't God promise great or greater blessings in a believers life when we walk with him?
+Doesn't God promise great or greater circumstancial blessings in a believers life when we walk with him?
 Yet life often gets harder not easier.
 Why?

 The ¹main blessing he wants to give us is a deeper relationship with him - who is life itself and giver of all things.
 This blessing is spiritual because it strengthens our dependence, walk, and joy in Him.
+To the extent we pursue Him in this way is the extent we may also experience circumstancial blessings as well.

 He seeks to wean us from the